In-Saiyan/obsidian-notes/Skills/Linux.md

 for example if we want to give read permission to everyone, no write permission to others and execute permission only to user `rwxrw-r--`
 `chmod a-rwx,a+r,ug+w,u+x filename/directory` or `chmod 764`
+    Owner (u): The user who owns the file.
+    Group (g): The group associated with the file.
+    Others (o): All other users on the system.
+    All (a) : (owner, group, and others)
+    Read (r): Permission to view the contents of a file.
+    Write (w): Permission to modify or delete the contents of a file.
+    Execute (x): Permission to run a file as a program or script.
+    Sudo(s): Need sudo to run the executable/script
 ### **chown**
 - Changes file ownership.
 - Examples